-- (1) Subject to the requirements in subclause (2), a restricted person or a prohibited person may enter Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country if the person, at the time they enter Victoria: - (a) has been in hotel quarantine (including for the purpose of completing the required period of hotel quarantine or for any other purpose, including work) in any other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria; and - (b) has not been at a very high risk exposure site in a State, Territory or Green Zone Country at any time during a very high risk period; and - (c) has been in an area that is an extreme risk zone, red zone or an orange zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days only for the purpose of direct and short term transit through an extreme risk zone, red zone or orange zone in a State, Territory or Green Zone Country to Victoria; and
+- (1) Subject to the requirements in subclause (2), a restricted person or a prohibited person may enter Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country if the person, at the time they enter Victoria: - (a) has been in hotel quarantine (including for the purpose of completing the required period of hotel quarantine or for any other purpose, including work) in any other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria; and - (b) has not been at a very high risk exposure site in a State, Territory or Green Zone Country at any time during a very high risk period; and - (c) either: - (i) travels directly from hotel quarantine to Victoria in accordance with the direct and short-term transit conditions; or - (ii) has only been in an area that is an orange zone or green zone at any time after the relevant zone commencement time in the previous 14 days and either: - (A) has received a negative result for a SARS-CoV-2 test undertaken on day 3 after departing hotel quarantine or later; or - (B) has not undertaken a SARS-CoV-2 test since departing hotel quarantine or has not received results for a SARS-CoV-2 test before entering Victoria; and - (d) is not a diagnosed person or a close contact of a diagnosed person (or equivalent) and/or required to self-isolate or self-quarantine (or equivalent) in a State, Territory or Green Zone Country; and - (e) is not experiencing SARS-CoV-2 symptoms. - (2) A person referred to in subclause (1)(c)(i) is only permitted to enter Victoria if in transiting to Victoria the person has complied with the direct and short-term transit conditions.